jarrodmillman/capstone/lectures/day01-textmining.rst

 called text mining.
 This includes information retrieval, lexical analysis (e.g., identifying the individual units of meaning in a text), statistical summaries, pattern analysis, and visualization techniques.

-This is a very brief introduction to the field and will focus on a few specific topics.
-Specifically, I will discuss information retrieval from websites, a variety of data serialization methods, representing text as a bag of words in a term-document matrix, and dimension reduction using principle component analysis.

 Websites
 ========